Updated May 2026 with current Indian retail prices.

 Mistake 4: Buying From Unauthorized Sellers

-Mistake 5: Skipping the RAM Upgrade Check
+Mistake 5: Skipping the RAM Channel Check

 Mistake 6: Overlooking Display Panel Type